cvs0/CVSCode/README.md

 # Known-Issues

+## Note: All of this issues are planned to be fixed, this section is for making them public knowledge for contributors and active users.

 * The run file command only works inside VSCode integrated terminal:

     ```bash
     run <filename>.cvs
     ```

+* Variable names cannot contain integers.

+* Some operators do not work as of now.

 # Legal

 ## License